superseriousbusiness/gotosocial/archive/design/reports.md

 todo

+### Friendica

+Unsure: Friendica and GoToSocial still don't federate properly with one another (https://github.com/superseriousbusiness/gotosocial/issues/169) so it's hard to test this.

 ## What should GoToSocial do?

 Since the above implementations of Flag seem fairly consistent, GoToSocial should do more or less the same thing when federating reports outwards.
-So:
+So GtS ought to adopt the Mastodon behavior:

 - Wrap Flag Activity in a Create and deliver it to the offending account.
 - Use the GtS instance Actor as the Actor of the Flag.